The Effectiveness of the SuperDeker

 In either case...I think my opinion on the SuperDeker has changed...and my youngest gets in on the action with relative frequency too.
 Too early to tell if it'll benefit him on the ice...but he can outscore me 100 times out of 100 on this blasted thing!

-Super humbling to get schooled by a 7-year-old that isn't a video game!
+Super humbling to get schooled by a 7-year-old on something that isn't a video game!

 » Responsibility of Referees in Youth Hockey